Simon Upton: Cabinet minister

 Upton became one of New Zealand's youngest ever Ministers in the Cabinet in 1990, when he became Minister of Health, Minister for the Environment, and Minister of Research, Science and Technology.
 As Environment minister, Upton promoted the enactment of the Resource Management Act 1991.
 He was responsible for establishing the Crown Research Institutes.
-One of Upton's most controversial actions whilst holding the health portfolio was introducing public hospital outpatient charges of $50 per night, this was later abandoned as the 1993 election approached.
+One of Upton's most controversial actions whilst holding the health portfolio was introducing public hospital outpatient charges of up to $50 per night, this was later abandoned as the 1993 election approached.
 He also has an interest in sustainable development, and chaired the OECD's Round Table on Sustainable Development and is a founding member of the Board of the Holcim Foundation for Sustainable Construction.

 Upton was sworn to the Privy Council in 1999.

 After National was defeated at the 1999 election Upton was appointed Spokesperson for Foreign Affairs, Superannuation and Culture and Heritage by leader Jenny Shipley.